 Runners may encounter vehicles, mountain bikes and pedestrians at places along the Course.
-YOU MUST COURTEOUS AND SAFE, GIVING WAY TO ALL OTHER USERS, STOPPING AND LEAVING THE TRAIL OR ROAD SURFACE IF NECESSARY.
+YOU MUST BE COURTEOUS AND SAFE, GIVING WAY TO ALL OTHER USERS, STOPPING AND LEAVING THE TRAIL OR ROAD SURFACE IF NECESSARY.

 Runners must travel on the right-hand side, facing oncoming traffic, whenever travelling along roads.
 If at all possible, travel off to the side of the road surface.

 Runners must wear Reflective Vests (over their packs and torso) and carry a light visible to oncoming traffic between 7:00pm and 6:00am.

 Although the Course of the GNW Ultras crosses a number of creeks, the water should be considered unsafe for drinking.
 Runners must carry sufficient water to last them between Checkpoints which can be up to 30 km or 6 hours travelling apart.
 GIVEN THAT HIGH TEMPERATURES ARE A DEFINITE POSSIBILITY, IT IS VERY IMPORTANT THAT RUNNERS CARRY AND CONSUME ADEQUATE FLUIDS.